The yachting°com Sailing Guide to Croatia

-The Adriatic is generally regarded as an area with light winds.
-In summer, it is mostly a dead calm along the eastern coastline at night and early morning, or only a light breeze blows.
-During the day, winds especially pleasant for yachtsmen blow from the northwest.
+The Adriatic is generally regarded as a region with light winds.
+In summer, it is mostly deadly calm at night and early morning along the eastern coastline, with an occasional light breeze.
+During the day, winds especially pleasant for sailing blow from the northwest.
 Less suitable yachting conditions can be found around the eastern coastline of Istria, along the coastline between Rijeka and the Novigrad Sea, and between Split and Ulcinj.

 A southwesterly to northwesterly wind known as the Mistral (sometimes called the Maestral or Maestro) predominates in the Adriatic from the start of June to mid-September.
-This wind is caused by day thermals, which are columns of rising air caused by the uneven heating of the mainland and the sea.
+This wind is caused by daytime thermals, which are columns of rising air formed by the uneven heating of the mainland and sea.

 It usually starts blowing around 10:00 in the morning and can reach a strength of 3 to 5 on the Beaufort scale (BFT) in the afternoon.
 At sunset it stops again.
-The Mistral is considered a fair weather wind because it accompanies a cloudless, blue sky and pleasant temperatures at sea.
+The Mistral is considered to be a fair-weather wind because it is accompanied by a cloudless, blue sky and pleasant temperatures at sea.
 If it does not persist the next day, this could be a sign that the weather is worsening.
 In recent years, the Mistral has blown somewhat less frequently than previously.
 But it still does occur, particularly in the area around the outer islands.

-The Bora is a "speciality" of the eastern coastline of the Adriatic and is a dangerous wind in this area.
-Mainly when there is high pressure and the sky is very clear, gusts of stormy winds start to blow from what is literally a blue sky from the northeast, descending to the surface and swelling up in blankets of foam across the sea and islands.
+The Bora is specific to the eastern coastline of the Adriatic and is a dangerous wind.
+Mainly when there is high pressure and the sky is clear, gusts of stormy winds start to blow from a blue sky in the northeast, descending to the surface and swelling up in blankets of foam across the sea and islands.
 The occurrence of the Bora is mainly caused by the Dinaric Alps which run parallel to the eastern coastline of the Adriatic.
 These mountains are not fully interrupted by any deep lateral valley through which the cold wind between the mountains could flow to the sea.
 Another condition for the creation of a Bora is the difference in air pressure between the inland and the Adriatic.
 The greater the difference in pressure, the more likely and more dangerous the Bora will be.

-The Sirocco blows from southerly directions, mainly from the southeast, and is only different than the Mistral in wind direction.
-The weather it brings to the Adriatic is accompanied by sultriness, overcast skies, and frequent showers.
+The Sirocco blows from southerly directions, mainly from the southeast, and only differs from the Mistral in wind direction.
+The weather it brings to the Adriatic is accompanied by humidity, overcast skies, and frequent showers.
 Sometimes, especially in winter, the Sirocco reaches gale force.
 Between mid-June and mid-September, the Sirocco rarely appears.
 In summer, it lasts for 2–3 days and almost never reaches a strength of more than 7 BFT.

 However, from October to May, this wind blows significantly more often, longer, and with greater force, up to 9 BFT.
 Because the Sirocco blows a long distance over the sea, it creates large waves 3-4 m high, especially in the northern Adriatic.
 There are dangerous places near the northern Italian coastline where waves can reach all the way down to the bottom of the sea.
 But the Sirocco is preceded by clear signs, so it is possible to prepare for it in time.

-Lovers of good food and drink will find that Croatian cuisine is extremely varied.
-Each region has its own specialities which you should try.
-Fried, roasted, grilled, baked—there are dozens of methods of using and preparing the renowned delicacies here.
+Lovers of good food and drink will find Croatian cuisine to be extremely diverse.
+Each region has its own specialities which you should definitely sample.
+Fried, roasted, grilled, baked - there are dozens of methods used to prepare the renowned delicacies here.

-The greatest gastronomic speciality is the white truffle.
+The finest of all specialities is the white truffle.
 This rare and expensive fungus grows in the very heart of Istria.
-It is regarded as a culinary gem and powerful aphrodisiac.
-The local cuisine offers some true specialities such as fatty sea fish, sardines in a spicy sauce and scallops.
+It is regarded as a culinary gem and a powerful aphrodisiac.
+The local cuisine offers up other specialities such as fatty sea fish, sardines in a spicy sauce and scallops.

-The true symbol of Croatian cuisine is the unique and royally delicious Parma ham (prosciutto).
-Its tenderness and delicious flavour will certainly be appreciated by every gourmet.
-The best time to eat it is at the end of August (the longer it is dried, the better) and it is mostly served with sheep’s cheese and olives.
+One of the symbols of Croatian cuisine is the unique and delicious Parma ham (prosciutto).
+Its tenderness and exquisite flavour will be loved by all true gourmets.
+The best time to sample it is at the end of August (the longer it is dried, the better) and is mostly served with sheep cheese and olives.

 The Croatians drink wine almost as if it were water.
 To quench their thirst, wine is diluted: red wine with water is called “bevanda”, white wine with mineral water is called “gemišt”.
-If you want to really enjoy the flavour of the wine, then drink it undiluted.
+But if you want to really savour the flavour of the wine, drink it undiluted.

 Important sailing regulations

-The maximum permitted speed in harbours, bays, channels and Croatian rivers to the Adriatic is 3-8 KN (knots).
-Fast motor boats and yachts travelling over waves must keep a minimum distance of 300 m from the shore.
-For slow boats (up to 12 m in length), the minimum distance from the shore or from the floating chain bounding the beach is 50 m.
+The maximum permitted speed in harbours, bays, channels and Croatian rivers to the Adriatic is 3-8 kn (knots).
+Fast motorboats and sailing yachts travelling over waves must keep a minimum distance of 300 m from the shore.
+For slow boats (up to 12 m in length), the minimum distance from the shore or from the floating chain around the beach is 50 m.
 For yachts more than 12 m long, the minimum distance is 150 m.
 Boats and yachts may come within 150 m of beaches that are not marked off.

 Diving in Croatia

 No permit is required for freediving.
-Individual scuba diving requires a permit which can be purchased by qualified sports divers at the captainate for a HRK 2400 fee.
-This expensive document, however, is not necessary if a diver is diving under the supervision of a diving centre registered in Croatia.
-Since August 2010, the diving licence is no longer required for this.
+Individual scuba diving requires a permit which can be purchased by qualified sports divers at the captainate for a fee of HRK 2400.
+This rather expensive document, however, is not necessary if a diver is diving under the supervision of a diving centre registered in Croatia.
+Since August 2010, a diving licence is no longer required for this.

-You must buy a permit for sports fishing and these can usually be purchased at the captainate.
+You must buy a permit for recreational fishing which can usually be purchased at the captainate.
 A one-day permit costs HRK 60, a one-week permit HRK 300, and a one-month permit HRK 700.
 An annual permit can only be purchased by citizens with permanent residence in Croatia.